shubhamchaudhari1996/MyProjects/README.md

 I want to find what drives the sales amount for a certain product in different stores and try to predict where and how I can maximize the sales for this particular product.
 The task is to predict the sales of a certain product at a particular store, part of a chain of stores and find out what influences that sale.
 I have access to 2013 collected data, for 1559 products across 10 stores in different cities.
 We will evaluate the model for the predictive accuracy using Root Mean Square Error.
 Assumptions:

-    we are using only grocery type products, with few features; this is a small model the category of the product might have an impact on sales (like dairy sells more than canned food beacause is used more often) the type of sore and it’s location is important for sales the size of the store might be important (people go to big stores to shop all they need at once)
+1. We are using only grocery type products, with few features; this is a small model
+2. The category of the product might have an impact on sales (like dairy sells more than canned food beacause is used more often)
+3. The type of sore and it’s location is important for sales
+4. the size of the store might be important (people go to big stores to shop all they need at once)

 Step 2: Why does the the problem need to be solved?